 Because the rate for Support Coordination services is monthly, the individual must commit to a calendar month of services from the assigned Support Coordination Agency before a change can be conducted.
 If the individual wishes to change Support Coordination Agencies, he/she must indicate that request on the Support Coordination Agency Selection Form and submit it to the Division by following the directions indicated on the form.
+Typically, Support Coordination reassignments are conducted on the 1st of the month due to the monthly rate for Support Coordination Services.
 Once the form is received, the reassignment process will follow the assignment process indicated in Section 6.1.2.
 As soon as the new Support Coordination Agency is assigned, the previous Support Coordination Agency will no longer have access to the individual's information or be able to upload associated documents for that individual on iRecord.
 All information already gathered and developed - including contact and demographic information, planning documents such as the Person Centered Planning Tool (PCPT) and ISP, monitoring tools, etc. - will become available to the newly assigned Support Coordination Agency through iRecord.
-In the event the Support Coordination Agency has not uploaded documentation to iRecord, a hard copy of all current documents must be distributed to the newly assigned Support Coordination Agency within 3 business days.
+In the event the Support Coordination Agency has not uploaded documentation to iRecord, a hard copy of all current documents must be distributed to the newly assigned Support Coordination Agency within three business days.